nakatsinho/witweather_android/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Android/Kotlin application.

 I present now, the packages I used during the construction of my code